sdbumann/DarknetDiariesPodcastScraper/README.md

 <!-- INSTALLATION -->
 ## Installation
 1. Clone this repository to your local machine using **'git clone https://github.com/sdbumann/DarknetDiariesPodcastScraper'**.
-2. Navigate into the directory: **'cd Darknet Diaries Podcast Scraper'**.
+2. Navigate into the directory: **'cd DarknetDiariesPodcastScraper'**.
 3. Install the required packages by running **'pip install -r requirements.txt'** (or alternatively 'python setup.py' -> Note that for this the 'conda' package manger might be needed).